 The funds provided to your staff from this central source are not intended to be a replacement for departmental PD funds.
 Rather these funds are intended to be a workplace enhancement, and addition to, departmental funds set aside for ongoing staff development wherever feasible.

 Please familiarize yourself with your employee’s PD Fund guidelines to confirm that your employee’s chosen learning activity falls within the program’s funding scope.
 When you sign an employee’s PD Expense Claim form, you are agreeing that the claimed PD expenses adhere to the PD Fund guidelines.

 If your employee’s selected PD activity occurs during regularly scheduled working hours, you should have a discussion with the employee about their time away from work – if the time off will be paid, or if they will need to take vacation time or unpaid leave.

 Please note that the TRA PD Fund does not cover required professional memberships/designations or required training necessary for your employee to perform essential core duties.
 These types of expenses should be paid out of your unit’s operational budget.

-Managers and Supervising Faculty Members: If you have any questions about the approval process or supporting your staff to access the TRA PD Fund please contact Susanna Mulligan, PD Fund Manager, at firstname.lastname@example.org or 604-822-9273.
+Managers and Supervising Faculty Members: If you have any questions about the approval process or supporting your staff to access the TRA PD Fund please contact Susanna Mulligan, Program Manager – PD Funds , at firstname.lastname@example.org or 604-822-9273.